By John Phair, President & CEO (South Bend, IN)

 Economic development activity is an integral part of our development business – and, to an extent, our management and construction businesses.
 As such, it is extremely important for our company and our people to take a part of this process.

 I have the advantage of regular travel to each of our key offices - all are located in very different markets.
-All 10 of our partners are active in one or more local or national organizations dedicated to economic and professional development, as are at least an additional 10 people throughout our offices.
-For instance, in our NW Indiana office, we have been active in the Merrillville Chamber of Commerce (now merged with the Crown Point Chamber of Commerce and known as the Crossroads Area Chamber of Commerce), the Portage Economic Development Corporation (PEDCO) and the Northwest Indiana Forum, a regional economic group based in Portage, IN.
+All of our partners are active in one or more local or national organizations dedicated to economic and professional development, as are many other people throughout our offices.
+For instance, in our NW Indiana office, we have been active in the Merrillville Chamber of Commerce (now merged with the Crown Point Chamber of Commerce and known as the Crossroads Area Chamber of Commerce), the Portage Economic Development Corporation (Portage EDC) and the Northwest Indiana Forum, a regional economic group based in Portage, IN.
 We interact regularly with the Indiana Port Authority, the regional director of the IEDC (Indiana Economic Development Authority), the RDA, Toll Road Authority, etc. In most cases, we, Holladay employees, are Board members and play an active role in regional economic development activity.
 We also currently have at least two employees who are elected officials or appointed planning board members in their communities.
 We are active.
 It is in our DNA.

 Why take an active role?